IanBruns/typescript-img-carouselv2/README.md

 Turn it into a 5x5 grid, and create a modal that displays the full photo and allows to add a description

+This is currently a desktop only application - will be working on making it more mobile friendly in the future

 ## To run

 Regardless of it you got this from a .zip or a gitHub, it's a simple npm i/npm start.
 Node version 12.20.0